 The Museum, using its best estimates based on reasonable and supportable assumptions and projections, reviews for impairment of long-lived assets when indicators of impairment are identified.
 The review addresses the estimated recoverability of the assets' carrying value, which is principally determined based on projected undiscounted cash flows generated by the underlying tangible assets.
 When the carrying value of an asset exceeds estimated recoverability, asset impairment is recognized.
-Impairment losses for the years ended December 31, 2014 and 2013 were \$295,000 and \$680,000, respectively, on the statues held for sale.
+Impairment losses for the years ended December 31, 2015 and 2014 was \$156,300 and \$295,000 on the car collections and the statues held for sale, respectively.

-In 2010, the City of Tacoma donated 7.8 acres of land to the Museum valued at \$14,788,191.
-As part of the donation, the land is subject to certain restrictions.
-So long as the Museum's \$3.6 million HUD loan (see Note 8) is outstanding, the donated property may not be used as collateral.
+In 2010, the City of Tacoma donated 7.8 acres of land valued at \$14,788,191 to the Museum subject to certain restrictions.
+So long as the Museum's \$3.6 million HUD loan (see Note 8) is outstanding, the donated land may not be used as collateral.
 Once the HUD loan has been satisfied the land may then be utilized as collateral to fund expansion or capital improvements to the Museum.

 Prepaid Financing Costs - Prepaid financing costs totaling \$510,836, which represent loan fees and costs associated with issuance of long-term debt, will be amortized through the end of the New Markets Tax Credit compliance period in May 2017.
-Accumulated amortization for the years ended December 31, 2014 and 2013 was \$300,241 and \$227,602, respectively.
+Accumulated amortization for the years ended December 31, 2015 and 2014 was \$372,881 and \$300,241, respectively.

-Derivative Financial Instruments - In accordance with financial accounting standards, all derivative financial instruments are recognized in the financial statements and measured at fair value.
+Derivative Financial Instruments - In accordance with financial accounting standards, all derivative financial instruments are recognized in the consolidated financial statements and measured at fair value.
 The Museum entered into an interest rate swap contract in November 2011 in order to manage the interest rate risk on long-term borrowings.
 This contract is designated as a cash flow hedge and is used to reduce the exposure to possible increases in interest rates.